mubi/fe-interview-task/README.md

 # _"As a user, I want to keep a log of my film reviews."_

-Using React, Redux and supporting libraries of your choice, build a simple web application to fulfill this user story.
+Using React and supporting libraries of your choice, build a simple web application to fulfill this user story.
 It doesn't need to be polished aesthetically, but it should meet the basic requirements in a robust manner.

 ### Basic requirements